-HI Sarah, at first I’d like to say thank you, it is for me not only great honor but a great pleasure to work with you again in this interview, and I hope I can be of some help not only to give my sincere opinion but also to share my enthusiasm about Minilaparoscopy, that is possibly one of the most sub used great technique of minimally invasive surgery.
+Hi Sarah!
+First, I’d like to say thank you, it is not only a great honor but a great pleasure to work with you again in this interview, and I hope I can be of some help not only to give my sincere opinion but also to share my enthusiasm about Minilaparoscopy, which is possibly one of the most under-used, great techniques of minimally invasive surgery.

 1. What is unique about the development of the new “mini-lap”?